apollographql/apollo-server/docs/source/federation/managed-federation.md

   ---
-title: Hosted gateway configurations
+title: Using managed federation
 description: Managing gateways at scale
 ---